danktankk/ChronoLens/README.md

 </p>

 > **Based on [ntp-dashboard](https://github.com/NightHawkATL/ntp-dashboard) by [NightHawkATL](https://github.com/NightHawkATL).**
-> The original code and getting this project started are thanks to him alone — this project builds on that foundation.
+> The original code and getting this project started are thanks to him — this project builds on that foundation.
 > Original project licensed under [MIT](https://github.com/NightHawkATL/ntp-dashboard/blob/main/LICENSE).
 >
 > If you find this useful, consider giving his project a ⭐ [ntp-dashboard](https://github.com/NightHawkATL/ntp-dashboard)

 A real-time NTP/GPS monitoring dashboard with a full 3D satellite tracker.
 Runs as a single Docker container well under 100MB, connects to a remote chrony/gpsd host over SSH, and serves a browser-based UI with 16 live visualizations.
+This fixes a lot of issues the original git didnt/doesnt want to address.

 ![Version](https://img.shields.io/badge/version-0.2.6-blue) ![Docker](https://img.shields.io/badge/docker-compose-blue) ![License](https://img.shields.io/badge/license-MIT-green) ![Port](https://img.shields.io/badge/port-55234-blue)